knela96/Static_Code_Analysis/README.md

 # Static Analysis Tool

 We are going to use CppChecker as the static code analysis tool.
 This is because the low rate on finding possible false positives and negatives.
-But it is strongly recommended to use more than one, to detect all possible errors that one tool coldn't find.
+But it is strongly recommended to use more than one, to detect all possible errors that one tool couldn't find.

 We can use between two versions: